Dramatic Repertory Company

 Peter Brown (Co-Director) is honored to be co-directing again with his friend Keith (after having worked so successfully together on Venus in Fur) and to be working again with Portland Stage, where he served as Production Manager 1999-2009.
 Peter is a Portland-based actor, director, and theater educator, who has appeared in Dramatic Repertory Company's productions of Fabulouso, Equivocation, Swimming in the Shallows, and Life During Wartime.
 Peter is the Artistic Director of Fenix Theatre Company that produces Shakespeare in Deering Oaks Park, and is the creator/director of Fenix’s annual holiday production, 12th Night: A Celebration of Shakespeare & Song, that infuses Twelfth Night with over two dozen holiday songs.
 Peter is the Director of the Portland High School Shakespeare Company (since 2002), and former Associate Artistic Director of Mad Horse Theatre Company.
 MHTC credits include acting in The Normal Heart, The Pillowman, and Long Day's Journey Into Night, and directing The History Boys and Six Degrees of Separation.
 Peter's proudest role is that of Dad to his son Crosby.
 A million thanks to his husband R.J., whose love, support, and dedication to their family makes it all possible.

-Portland Stage /
+Portland Stage Company/

 Dramatic Repertory Company